coderleonardo/machine_learning_specialization_coursera/C03-Unsupervised_Learning_Recommenders_and_Reinforcement_Learning/README.md

 			(fav/likes/clicks on an item shows a user's interest in that item.
 It also shows that an item is interesting to a user.)
 		- y is 1 if user j purchases item i (after being shown the item).
 			(Purchasing an item shows a user's preference for that item.
 It also shows that an item is preferred by a user.)

+#### Lab01
+In this lab, we build a collaborative filtering recommender system for recommending movies using Tensorflow.